Student Complaint Policy

 - Review further information on SARA and the SARA complaint process

 This Policy contains only general guidelines and information.
 It is not intended to be comprehensive or to address all the possible applications of, or exceptions to, the policies and procedures of Touro.
 If you have any questions concerning a particular policy or procedure, you should address your specific questions to the Chair, Director or Dean of the Program in which you are enrolled.

 This Policy is neither written nor meant to confer any rights or privileges on students or impose any obligations on Touro.
 The Policy is not a contract.
 This Policy does not create a property right.
-Failure of the College to abide by or deviate from this Policy in any circumstance does not form the basis of any liability.
-In fact, deviation from this Policy may be necessary in a given circumstance in the sole and absolute discretion of the College.
+Failure of the University to abide by or deviate from this Policy in any circumstance does not form the basis of any liability.
+In fact, deviation from this Policy may be necessary in a given circumstance in the sole and absolute discretion of the University.
 No individual or representative of Touro (except the President) has the authority to enter into any agreement or understanding contrary to the above.

 This Policy is written for informational purposes only and may contain errors.
 The policies, procedures and practices described herein may be modified, supplemented or discontinued in whole or in part, at any time with or without notice.
 We will attempt to inform you of any changes as they occur.
-However, it is your responsibility to keep current on all College policies, procedures and practices.
-It is your responsibility to review College policies and procedures in detail and to request any clarification needed from the Chair, Director or Dean of the Program in which you are enrolled.
-Violation of College policies or procedures may result in disciplinary action, including dismissal.
+However, it is your responsibility to keep current on all University policies, procedures and practices.
+It is your responsibility to review University policies and procedures in detail and to request any clarification needed from the Chair, Director or Dean of the Program in which you are enrolled.
+Violation of University policies or procedures may result in disciplinary action, including dismissal.
 Action may be taken against a student notwithstanding his or her failure to appear or otherwise participate in disciplinary or complaint proceedings.